qiniu/formstate-x/dumi/docs/guide/advanced/index.md

 const state = new FieldState('')
 ```

-However, as implementation details, the `string`-type value, is not the value we would like the user of `NumberInput` to access.
+However, as implementation details, the `string`-type value, is not the value we would like the consumer of `NumberInput` to access.
 The component should behave as its name (`NumberInput`) suggests, collecting `number`-type value from user.

 We need to transform the `string`-type value to number before we export it out.
 That's when `TransformedState` rescues: